Mary Beth Keane

-Mary Beth Keane is an American writer of Irish parentage.
+Mary Beth Keane is an American writer.
 She is the author of The Walking People (2009), Fever (2013), Ask Again, Yes (2019), and The Half Moon (2023).
 In 2011 she was named one of the National Book Foundation's 5 Under 35, and in 2015 she was awarded a Guggenheim Fellowship for Fiction.

-Personal life
+Early life and education

-Born in the Bronx, New York City, and raised in Pearl River, New York with her sisters, Keane attended Immaculate Heart Academy in Washington Township, New Jersey.
+Born in the Bronx, New York City, to Irish parentage she was raised in Pearl River, New York with her sisters.
+Keane attended Immaculate Heart Academy in Washington Township, New Jersey.

-Keane graduated from Barnard College, Columbia University, with a B.A. in English Literature in 1999.
+Keane graduated from Barnard College with a B.A. in English Literature in 1999.
 She later attended the University of Virginia, where she earned her M.F.A. in Fiction in 2005.